namphamdev/n8n-nodes-geminicli/README.md

 ## 🌟 What Can You Build?

 ### 🔧 **Automated Code Reviews**
-Create workflows that automatically review pull requests, suggest improvements, and even fix issues before merging using Gemini's advanced code understanding.
+Create workflows that automatically review pull requests, suggest improvements, and even fix issues before merging using Gemini's advanced code understanding with file system tools.

 ### 🐛 **Intelligent Bug Fixing**
-Connect error monitoring tools to Gemini CLI - automatically diagnose and fix production issues in real-time with AI-powered debugging.
+Connect error monitoring tools to Gemini CLI - automatically diagnose and fix production issues in real-time with AI-powered debugging, shell command execution, and web research capabilities.

 ### 📊 **Advanced Code Analysis**
-Let Gemini analyze complex codebases, suggest optimizations, and identify potential security vulnerabilities with its massive context window.
+Let Gemini analyze complex codebases, suggest optimizations, and identify potential security vulnerabilities with its massive context window and file system access.

 ### 🤖 **Self-Improving Workflows**
-Build n8n workflows that can modify and improve themselves using Gemini's multimodal capabilities and project understanding.
+Build n8n workflows that can modify and improve themselves using Gemini's multimodal capabilities, file system tools, and MCP server integrations.

 ### 📝 **Documentation Generation**
-Automatically generate and update comprehensive documentation for your codebase, APIs, and processes using Gemini's natural language skills.
+Automatically generate and update comprehensive documentation for your codebase, APIs, and processes using Gemini's natural language skills combined with file system and web search tools.

 ### 🔄 **Code Migration & Refactoring**
-Automate the migration of legacy codebases to modern frameworks with intelligent refactoring powered by Gemini 2.5 Pro.
+Automate the migration of legacy codebases to modern frameworks with intelligent refactoring powered by Gemini 2.5 Pro and shell command execution.

 ### 🎫 **Customer Support Automation**
 Transform support tickets into code fixes automatically:
-- Analyze customer bug reports with context awareness
+- Analyze customer bug reports with context awareness and web research
-- Generate fixes for reported problems
+- Generate fixes for reported problems using file system tools
+- Execute tests and validations with shell commands
 - Create comprehensive test cases
 - Update documentation based on common questions
 - Auto-respond with intelligent workarounds

+### 🌐 **External System Integration**
+Connect to databases, APIs, and services using MCP servers:
+- GitHub/GitLab repository management
+- Database query and manipulation
+- Cloud service integrations
+- Custom API interactions
+- Workflow orchestration with external tools

 ## ⚡ Quick Start